fucitalo/Kaffa-Test/README.md

 ![image](https://user-images.githubusercontent.com/38429356/114234994-e947d180-9955-11eb-9574-336e92958fd2.png)

 # Instructions
+There are two options to run the program:
-Once inside the folder containing the files(KaffaTest), only type "dotnet run" to start the program.
+><br/>1 - Once inside the folder containing the files(KaffaTest), only type "dotnet run" to start the program.
 >For the exercises 6 and 7, it was needed to install a new package to read the json files, through the command "dotnet add package Newtonsoft.Json"
 ><br/>PS: To run the command "dotnet" it is necessary to have the SDK for the .NET installed.
+><br/>2 - Other option is to run the .exe in the folder "win-x64".

 # Exercise 1 - Validate CNPJ format (Mask)
 This code will check if the given number is in the format of the CNPJ.